-Safranbolu: Silk Road and traditions in Northern Turkey
+Safranbolu: Silk Road charm

-Salep at Safranbolu
+Salep

 When in Safranbolu, sip a cup of salep under a vine; the sun sparkles through the green leaves and the purple grapes.
 Around you are mosques and Ottoman houses, three caravanserais and the Arasta Bazaar.
-It once housed all the cobblers of the town and is now a gem of wood and peace, surrounded by vines, with a great bar that serves traditional Turkish coffee.
+This area once housed all the cobblers of the town and is now a gem of wood and peace, surrounded by vines, with a great bar that serves traditional Turkish coffee.

-Safranbolu Turkey Arasta Bazaar
+Arasta Bazaar

-Safranbolu, UNESCO World Heritage town
+UNESCO World Heritage town

 In Safranbolu, the Silk Road was one step from its longed Mediterranean end.
 I can imagine how the caravans would welcome this green and shady valley just before the infinite vastness of the Anatolian steppe plateau.